tejasbubane/tejasbubane.github.io/posts/2020-04-22-redis-connection-pool-in-rails.markdown

 multi-threaded  0.014485   0.023569   0.038054 (  1.197625)
 ```

-With 100 parallel queries, our result times jump from 10ms to 1 second.
+With 100 parallel queries, our result times jumped from 10ms to 1 second.
 This is cascading effect and the load time of 1 second for redis is just plain bad.

 Of-course this is hypothetical, but note that I have considered RTT (round-trip time) for request 10ms
 considering local connection.
-For remote connections over HTTP, these can go up to 250-300ms for single query.
+For remote connections over HTTP, these can go up to 250-300ms for a single query.

 ## Solution